timcadman/DSI/README.md

 configuration comparision),
 * `DSResult` wraps access to the result, which can be fetched either synchronously or asynchronously depending on the capabilities of the data repository server.
+* `DSSession` represents the remote R session and is used to get its state when it is started.

 All classes are *virtual*: they cannot be instantiated directly and instead must be subclassed.
 See [DSOpal](https://datashield.github.io/DSOpal/) for a reference implementation of DSI based on the [Opal](https://www.obiba.org/pages/products/opal/) data warehouse.
 See also [DSLite](https://datashield.github.io/DSLite/) for a server-less implementation of DSI for local datasets.